HITS-AIN/AINJuliaRegistry/README.md

 ## <img width="27" height="17.5" src=smalljulia.png> Installing Julia

 The easiest way of installing Julia is by downloading a binary file and simply uncompressing it in your folder of choice.
 Please see [here](https://julialang.org/downloads/) for platform specific instructions.
 Alternatively, one may choose to compile Julia from the source code.
+Please do not use the version of "Julia" shipped by Linux or BSD package managers.

 ## 🚴 Using the registry